sunyuejun2017/active-directory-dotnet-webapp-webapi-openidconnect/README.md

 23. In `web.config` add this line in the `<system.web>` section: `<sessionState timeout="525600" />`.
 This increases the ASP.Net session state timeout to it's maximum value so that access tokens and refresh tokens cache in session state aren't cleared after the default timeout of 20 minutes.

 Finally, in the properties of the solution itself, set both projects as startup projects.

+Troubleshooting
+If you get the following error: Inner Exception : AADSTS65001: The user or administrator has not consented to use the application with ID *your app ID* named 'TodoListClient'.
+Send an interactive authorization request for this user and resource, then check that you have done bullet point 8 of Register the client app (TodoListClient-Headless)